taroushirani/nnsvs_natsume_singing/README.md

 Almost all codes are derived from [kiritan_singing](https://github.com/r9y9/kiritan_singing).

 ## Important Notice
-**The recipe of Yuuri Natsume's singing voice database is merged into NNSVS repository since 04 Nov 2020.
+**The recipe of Yuuri Natsume's singing voice database is merged into NNSVS repository on 04 Nov 2020.
 Please use the official one.**

 This repository is maintained only for the experimental purpose.